 Where to drink

 Find plenty of options to slake one’s thirst, including take-home bottles from award-winning distillery Island Gin (also available for purchase at Okiwi Passion), and beer company and refillery Aotea Brewing.
-Should you want someone else to take care of the pint-pouring, Currach Irish Pub in Tryphena is a humble yet beloved pitstop for a brew and perhaps a bowl of hot chips or a woodfired pizza.
+Should you want someone else to take care of the pint-pouring, Currach Irish Pub in Tryphena is a beloved pitstop for a brew.
+The pub also does a great wood-fired pizza and hot chips, and is usually heaving.
+As such, don’t be surprised if you bump into someone you know.

 Where to walk